- What we collect

 For unpublished music

-Music that has not been published during the lifetime of the creators is covered by copyright in perpetuity.
+Music that has not been published during the lifetime of the creators is covered by copyright for the life of the creator plus 70 years.
 If the material is required for research purposes, it may be copied 50 years after the death of the creator.
 For material which does not meet this criterion, researchers must first obtain the written permission of the relevant copyright holder(s).

 Music can be copied in libraries under 'fair dealing' exemptions of the Copyright Act for the purposes of research and study or for criticism and review.
 However, you will need to demonstrate that you have followed your obligations under the Copyright Act.